 Whether a cell resides in the brain or in the kidney, its genome is the same as in all other cells in the body.
 A cell’s identity and function stem from the genes that are switched on, or expressed, in it at any given time, in a process orchestrated by thousands of DNA-binding proteins.

-Scattered across the genome, mostly in the non-coding part, are “regulatory regions”, snippets of the DNA code, or sequence, on average 150 basepairs long, which contain landing sites for various DNA binding proteins.
+Scattered across the genome, mostly in the non-coding part, are “regulatory regions”, stretches of the DNA code, or sequence, on average 150 basepairs long, which contain landing sites for various DNA binding proteins.
 Among them are the transcription factors which directly switch genes on or off by binding to sequence “motifs” often only 5-10 basepairs in length.
 Humans have 1500 transcription factors, each binding to one or a few motifs, which can be repeated in the genome between tens and hundreds of thousands of times.
 It’s thought that there are two million regulatory regions, each containing a distinct set and arrangement of motifs and thus recognized by numerous transcription factors, that control gene expression in some way.

 The goal of matching transcription factors to their motifs—and ultimately the genes they regulate—has turned out career-defining for Hughes.